-We’ve all been there.
-That t-shirt you bought just a couple of weeks ago is starting to look dull and your favourite jeans look a bit worn-down.
+Is that t-shirt you bought just a couple of weeks ago starting to look dull already?

 Washing your clothes in warm water does have its benefits.
 It can help stop your clothes smelling mildewy and can help soiled clothing but should only be done when this odour occurs or if the item is heavily soiled.

 Any other time, it’s fine to wash your clothes in cold (30°C) water.
 It’s good for the environment, great for your electricity bill and even better for the longevity of your garments.
 The clothes will be just as clean and the threads will last longer.

 I know I’m probably sounding a lot like your mother here (if she’s anything like mine, she’ll have banged on about this at some point) but it’s important to wash your clothes inside out.

 The most important part of your garments is the outside, so it only seems logical to protect it from the intensity of a washing machine.